Filling Non-Salad Salads

 11 of 11All photos

 Once you try roasted grapes you might never go back.
-This technique brings out the grapes' natural flavors and sweetness and adds an interesting element to this Winter Salad with Roasted Grapes and Farro.
+This technique brings out the grapes' natural flavors and sweetness and adds an interesting element to a typical salad.
 Butternut squash and farro fill you up, and creamy goat cheese and crunchy pecans top it all off!

 Photo: Proud Italian Cook